Gurra-G/HomeCoins/README.md

 #written by Gustaf

 To use our product you will need the following:
-- installed psycopg2
+- psycopg2
-- install bottle
+- bottle
-- install passlib
+- passlib
 these can be installed using pip